 Claire Palfreyman Studio delivers simply beautiful, low maintenance gardens that welcome you home and give you the space to relax and enjoy nature up close.

-Based in the Auvergne region of France, we love creating a wide range of gardens, from intimate town courtyards to larger modern country properties whether in France, the UK, Europe or beyond.
+Based in the Auvergne region of France, I love creating a wide range of gardens, from intimate town courtyards to larger modern country properties whether in France, the UK, Europe or beyond.

-Claire grew up in the remote Scottish borders, her days spent exploring outdoors in all weathers.
-She developed a deep connection to the natural world and an understanding that nature doesn't stay still, the landscape and the plants change with each year that passes.
+I grew up in the remote Scottish borders, my days spent wandering outdoors in all weathers.
+I developed a deep connection to the natural world and an understanding that nature doesn't stay still, the landscape and the plants change with each year that passes, renewed and replenished.

-Study and work took her to Edinburgh, Paris then London, where she stayed for 30 years working as a journalist, an award-winning ceramicist and art teacher.
-Claire has had her own gardens in London and France for over 10 years.
-A move to France full time persuaded Claire to pursue her love of plants and study for a diploma with the Oxford College of Garden Design.
+Study and work took me to Edinburgh, Paris then London, where I lived for 30 years working as a journalist, an award-winning ceramicist and art teacher.
+I have been lucky enough to have been gardening in London and France for over 15 years.
+A move to France full time persuaded me to pursue her love of plants and study for a diploma with the Oxford College of Garden Design.

-Claire's journey as an artist and sculptor is evident in her work.
-In creating her natural gardens, she combines her vision and artistic understanding of space with the rigour, skills of local craftsmen and professional landscape construction teams to create gardens that bring you and nature closer.
+My journey as an artist and sculptor seeps into my work.
+I combine my creativity and artistic understanding of texture, line and space with the rigour, skills of local craftsmen and professional landscape construction teams to create gardens that bring you and nature closer.